Andreas Schleicher, OECD staff

 This kind of work will become ever more important, as the best performing systems, not simply improvement by national standards, increasingly become the yardstick for success.
 In a world that is indifferent to tradition and past reputations, unforgiving of frailty and ignorant of custom or practice, success will go to those individuals and countries which are swift to adapt, slow to complain and open to change.
 OECD’s work can help governments to ensure that their countries rise to the challenges."

-Deputy Director for Education and Skills and Special Advisor on Education Policy to the OECD's Secretary-General
+Director for the Directorate of Education and Skills and Special Advisor on Education Policy to the OECD's Secretary-General

 Prior to OECD: